tpberntsen/curves/README.md

 daily granularity, for example half-hourly in UK power markets.

 ### Building Curves of Daily or Lower Granularity
 This case is simple to handle.
-If for example building a daily, or monthly power forward curve, the weighting function provided to the bootstrapper or spline needs to take into account different volume of power delivered in each day due to the clock change.
+If for example building a daily power forward curve, the weighting function provided to the bootstrapper or spline needs to take into account different volume of power delivered in each day due to the clock change.
 Ignoring the discount factor in the weighting for simplicity, take as an example the weighting function used for a